TodePond/TodePondDotCom/sky/special/readme.md

 ## You are not special

-I've eaten meat for most of my life.
+I ate meat for most of my life.
 I always felt bad about it but I gave myself all sorts of excuses about why it's okay.

 "It's natural.
 It's nature.
 It's the food chain.
 Who am I to intervene with that?"